plesk/ext-welcome-guide/README.md

 # Plesk Welcome Guide

-This is the internal repo for the new Plesk Welcome Guide.
+This is the public repo for the new Plesk Welcome Guide.

 ## Setup instructions